-His wife, though, had a less black and white view of life.
-Hers had greys and exceptions and a grace to change when needed.
-When Norm had disappeared with Grumpy, his Australian terrier and best friend, Doreen fished it out of the rubbish and went to open it.
+When he had disappeared with Grumpy, his Australian terrier and best friend, Christine fished it out of the rubbish and went to open it.

 She looked out the kitchen window, furtively, knowing Norm was long gone but not trusting to chance.
 His dog was gone and there was no sign of either of them.
 She opened the back door to be sure they’d left and realised her heart was pounding loudly, like it was knocking to get out of her chest.
 She stopped and took some calming breaths and wondered what her anxiety was about – Norm’s possible reaction or the possibilities in the envelope?
 Both were just possibilities, unknowns, yet some part of her psyche knew the future.
 There seemed to be an inner knowing, some little excitement brewing in her gut, that the envelope would bring her just what she wanted, whatever that was.
 Whatever was in that envelope, however – a million dollars or whatever – she wasn’t prepared to risk Norm’s moods.
 She’d had enough black eyes and bruised ribs for a lifetime.
 She wasn’t having any more.
 She couldn’t bear it.
 It was bad enough being stuck in this stifling house all day, except for groceries and necessities … this stinking hot dump of a house in this stinking hot dump of a town in the middle of nowhere, the middle of hot, dusty nowhere.
 She’d had it with them all.
 They’d never believe it if she told them how he treated her.
 He was everyone’s mate in this nowhere town, the good bloke everyone liked who saved up all his niceness for others and his frustrations for her.